sair-lab/correlation_flow/README.md

   6. Try compile in ROS workspace

 # Papers associated with this work:
-#### Chen Wang, Tete Ji, Thien-Minh Nguyen, and Lihua Xie, "Correlation Flow: Robust Optical Flow using Kernel Cross-Correlators"
+#### Chen Wang*, Tete Ji*, Thien-Minh Nguyen, and Lihua Xie, "Correlation Flow: Robust Optical Flow using Kernel Cross-Correlators" (*Chen Wang and Tete Ji are joint first authors).

 For more details about kernel cross-correlator, refer to: